-Sílver Boomers prose and poetry by and about baby boomers {March, 2008}
+Silver Boomers prose and poetry by and about baby boomers March, 2008

 Freckles to Wrinkles

 August, 2008

-Thís Path September, 2009
+This Path September, 2009

 Song of County Roads by Ginny Greene September, 2009

-From the Porch Swing - memories of our grandparents July, 2010
+From the Porch Swing memories of our grandparents July, 2010

-Flashlight Memories
+Flashlight Memories coming January, 2011

-coming January, 2011 From Eagle Wings Press imprint of Silver Boomer Books Slender Steps to Sanity - Twelve-Step Notes of Hope by OAStepper, Compulsive Overeater May, 2009
+Books from Eagle Wings Press imprint of Silver Boomer Books Slender Steps to Sanity Twelve-Step Notes of Hope by OAStepper, Compulsive Overeater May, 2009

-Writing Toward the Light - A Grief Journey
+Writing Toward the Light

+A Grief Journey

-by Laura Flett July, 2009
+by Laura Flett

+July, 2009

-A Time for Verse poetic ponderings on Ecclesiastes by Barbara B. Rollins December, 2009
+A Time for Verse

+poetic ponderings on Ecclesiastes

+by Barbara B. Rollins

-White Elephants
+December, 2009

-by Chynna T. Laird January, 2011-
+White Elephants by Chynna T. Laird October, 2010